ivvycode/apidocs/crm/get-lead-type-list.md

 {% api-method-request %}
 {% api-method-path-parameters %}
 {% api-method-parameter name="venueId" type="integer" required=false %}
-The unique id of the venue to which the lead belongs
+The unique id of the venue to which the lead type belongs
 {% endapi-method-parameter %}
 {% endapi-method-path-parameters %}
 {% endapi-method-request %}